 Bindoy is a municipality town located in the east side of the island of Negros.
-The municipality of Bindoy is a two hour drive north from Dumaguete City, the capital of Negros Oriental, Its total area covers 173.1 km².
-The province of Negros Oriental is located in the central region of Philippines.
-This municipality has a tropical climate that experience a fair amount of rainfall through the wet season with hot and humid air having an average temperature of 26 degrees Celsius.
+The municipality of Bindoy is a two-hour drive north from Dumaguete City, the capital of Negros Oriental, Its total area covers 173.1 km².
+The province of Negros Oriental is located in the central region of the Philippines.
+This municipality has a tropical climate that experiences a fair amount of rainfall through the wet season with hot and humid air having an average temperature of 26 degrees Celsius.
 During summer time it can be very hot and dry.
 The best solution against the heat is to jump into the refreshing ocean and snorkel at the nearby Mantalip Reef.

 Demographics of Bindoy

 According to the recent census of 2015, Bindoy has a population of about 40.000 people covering 6679 households with an annual population growth rate of 2.8%.
 This area has a population density of 227 persons per km².
 Most of the people speak Cebuano language with local understanding English which is used an official language.
 Christianity is the predominant ant religion with denominations such the Roman Catholics, evangelical Protestant, the Seventh-day Adventists, Jehovah’s Witnesses, and the Aglipayan Church being the major denominations.
 Adherents of Islam constitute a minority of the population.

 Known for its aquatic beauty in Mantalip Reef, Bindoy is another must-see destinations here Negros Oriental.
 There are two ways in getting to Bindoy.